 Two Way Radio Communication

-Two way radio communication could be considered as one of the ancestors of today’s mobile phones.
+Two Way Radio communication could be considered as one of the ancestors of today’s mobile phones.
 Interestingly, the very first mobile phones were actually operating on analogue modes (the same as walkie talkies).
-Since then mobile phones have went through significant transformation and became ultimate communication devices (for now).
+Since then mobile phones have gone through significant transformation and became ultimate communication devices (for now).
 But what happened to the walkie talkie?
 Nothing.

-However, the two way radio industry is starting to operate on digital mode and more and more people are confused when it comes to making a decision between analogue and digital two way radio.
-Many people also think that analogue radios will become extinct in few years time.
+However, the Two Way Radio industry is starting to operate on digital mode and more and more people are confused when it comes to making a decision between analogue and digital Two Way Radio.
+Many people also think that analogue radios will become extinct in a few years time.
 Well, it is hard to predict what will happen in the future.
-This discussion tends to inform about key differences, advantages and disadvantages of both, and also tries to navigate to decision whether to go for digital or analogue.
+This discussion tends to inform about key differences, advantages and disadvantages of both, and also tries to navigate to a decision whether to go for digital or analogue.

 – traditional technology